Charles Sousa

 Anthony Charles Sousa MP (born September 27, 1958) is a Canadian politician who has served as the Member of Parliament from Mississauga-Lakeshore since December 12, 2022.
 He previously served as the Minister of Finance for Ontario from 2013 to 2018.
-A member of the Ontario Liberal Party, Sousa was elected to represent Missisuaga South in the Legislative Assembly of Ontario in 2007.
+A member of the Ontario Liberal Party, Sousa was elected to represent Mississauga South in the Legislative Assembly of Ontario in 2007.
 He joined the provincial cabinet as the minister of labour in 2010 and became Ontario's minister of citizenship and immigration in 2011.
 In 2022, Sousa ran as the federal Liberal candidate in the Mississauga-Lakeshore by-election which was held on December 12, 2022.
 Sousa won the election, defeating 39 other candidates.

+In September 2023, Sousa was appointed as the Parliamentary Secretary to the Minister of Public Services and Procurement.

 Early life, career and education

 Sousa is the son of Portuguese immigrants.
 He grew up in Mississauga and graduated from Wilfrid Laurier University in 1982 with a degree in Business Administration.
 In 1991, he completed a fellowship at the Institute of Canadian Bankers.
 He then earned an Executive MBA from the Richard Ivey School of Business at the University of Western Ontario in 1994.
 He worked at Royal Bank of Canada (RBC) Financial Group for more than 20 years, primarily as Director Commercial Banking and Director Marketing at RBC Dominion Securities.
 Prior to working with RBC, he owned and operated a factoring company that offered asset base financing to small businesses.

 Sousa has been a member of the Canadian Chamber of Commerce, a director with the United States Chamber of Commerce and a member of the Toronto Board of Trade.
 In 2003, he was appointed to represent Canada as a director to the International Chamber of Commerce.
 He is a past president of the Federation of Portuguese Canadian Business and Professionals Federation of Portuguese-Canadian Business & Professionals and member of the European Union Chamber of Commerce in Toronto (EUCOCIT).
 He was also an ambassador for the Credit Valley Hospital Foundation and an honorary chair of the Rainbow Ball Foundation.

 In 2003, Sousa received a Queen's Golden Jubilee Medal in recognition of his service to the community.
 In 2009, he was inducted as a Commander (Comendador) to the Order of Merit, and in 2012 he received the Queen's Diamond Jubilee Medal.
 In 2015, Sousa was also ranked as nobleman to the Confraria Port Wines.
 He lives in Clarkson with his wife Zenaida and their three children.